St. Agnes Academy (Legazpi City)

-St. Agnes Academy (Academia de Sta.
-Ines) is a private Catholic basic education institution run by the Congregation of the Missionary Benedictine Sisters of Tutzing in Legazpi, Albay Philippines.
-It was founded in 1912 and is the oldest Catholic school in the province of Albay, Bicol, Philippines.
+St. Agnes Academy, Inc. (Academia de Sta.
+Ines), commonly abbreviated to SAA, is a private Catholic basic education institution run by the Congregation of the Missionary Benedictine Sisters of Tutzing in Legazpi City, Albay, Bicol, Philippines.
+It was founded in 1912 and is the oldest Catholic school in the province of Albay and is the third-oldest school in Bicol.